 The second largest manmade hole in the world (surpassed only by the Bingham Copper Mine in Utah) is a diamond mine located on the outskirts of Mirny, a small town in eastern Siberia.

-Excavation on the pit began in 1955, and today it is 1,722 feet (525 meters) deep, and 3,900 feet (1.25 kilometers) across.
-Stalin ordered construction of the mine to satisfy the Soviet Union’s need for industrial-grade diamonds following the war.
+Excavation of the pit began in 1955, and today it is 1,722 feet (525 meters) deep, and 3,900 feet (1.25 kilometers) across.
+Stalin ordered the construction of the mine to satisfy the Soviet Union’s need for industrial-grade diamonds following the war.

 The harsh, frozen Siberian landscape made working on the mine a difficult proposition at best.
 Jet engines were turned on the unyielding permafrost in order to melt it; when that failed, explosives were used.
 During its peak years of operation, the Mirny mine produced over 10 million carats of diamonds annually, a good percentage of which were gem-quality.

-Although open pit mining has ceased in the pit, mining work is continuing by underground methods.
-The massive 20-foot (6 meter) tall rock-hauling trucks that service the Mirny mine travel along a road that spirals down from the lip of the hole to its basin.
-Airspace above the mine is off-limits to helicopters, after "a few accidents when they were 'sucked in' by downward air flow..."
+Although open pit mining has ceased here, mining work is continuing by underground methods.
+The massive 20-foot (6 meters) tall rock-hauling trucks that service the Mirny mine travel along a road that spirals down from the lip of the hole to its basin.